 Their story, while proof that everyone in Hollywood's insular community is but a few degrees of a separation apart, isn't unique to the cast.

-As Randall and Beth Pearson, Brown and Susan Kelechi Watson are the fictional embodiment of #couplesgoals.
-Though many are quick to assign that term to any duo that seems to appear happy on Instagram and able to withstand a little gentle ribbing, these two are the grown-up version, handling the real life tough stuff as a team, no matter how angry they may be in the moment or how many nights Randall is relegated to the couch.
+As Randall and Beth Pearson, Brown and Susan Kelechi Watson are the fictional embodiment of #couplesgoals, handling the real life tough stuff as a team, no matter how angry they may be in the moment or how many nights Randall is relegated to the couch.

 "It never occurs to Beth and Randall that anything is a deal-breaker, especially from Beth's part," Brown shared with Entertainment Weekly.
 "She's had a lot of stuff sprung on her by her husband in terms of bio dad and brothers up in the crib.
 It's just something that we need to work through and figure out.
 You have two people who genuinely choose each other day in and day out, and say, 'I do.'
 That is lovely."

-And while the classically trained duo are certainly skilled enough to portray a couple some 17 years deep, they had a bit of an assist in the getting to know you department, having run in similar circles as MFA students at New York University.
+And while the classically trained duo are certainly skilled enough to portray a couple some two decades deep, they had a bit of an assist in the getting to know you department, having run in similar circles as MFA students at New York University.

 "I remember Sue, before she even got to school, was dating a guy in the class above my class.
 And so I'm all, 'Who's this little cute girl who Dre is going out with?'
 They're like, 'Yeah, that's Susan Kelechi Watson.'
 I was like, 'Oh.
-She's cool,'" he told EW, noting he observed a few of her theater rehearsals.
+She's cool,'" he told EW in a joint interview, noting he observed a few of her theater rehearsals.
 "I just remember watching you in your process do incredibly beautiful and nuanced work, and just being a fan of your talent."